-In Windows 10 1511 and earlier versions, turning off or disabling the lock screen was possible though Group Policy and Registry, although there was no such option under Settings app or Control Panel.
+In Windows 10 1511 and earlier versions, turning off or disabling the lock screen was possible though Group Policy and Registry.
+However, there was no such option under the Settings app or Control Panel.

 LockScreenGone to turn off Windows 10 Lock Screen

 Thankfully, a developer has come up with an impressive utility to turn off or disable the lock screen in Windows 10 Anniversary Update and later versions.
 The utility we are talking about here is called LockScreenGone.